Conductance measurements cannot distinguish crossed Andreev reflection from elastic co-tunneling in normal--superconductor--normal junctions

 where $G_0$ is the spinful conductance quantum, $e$ ($h$) stand for the electron (hole), and $T_{ij}^{\alpha\beta}$ is the transmission probability of a type $\beta$ quasiparticle from the terminal $j$ into the terminal $i$ as a type $\alpha$ quasiparticle ($\alpha,\beta \in [e,h]$).
-For example, the non-local ECT and CAR probabilities from the terminal 2 to the terminal 1 are denoted as $T_{12}^{ee}$ and $T_{12}^{he}$, respectively~\cite{remark}.
+For example, the non-local ECT and CAR probabilities from the terminal 2 to the terminal 1 are denoted as $T_{12}^{ee}$ and $T_{12}^{he}$, respectively, where we define the sign of the currents inflowing the device via all terminals as positive, which gives the opposite sign of the non-local conductance as compared to~\cite{Feng2025Long}.

-Ref.~\cite{Feng2025Long} suggests that the ECT process is enhanced for $V_1 = -V_2$ and the CAR is enhanced for $V_1 = V_2$, in analogy with the quantum dot experiments~\cite{Bordin2023Tunable}.
+Feng et al. suggest that the ECT process is enhanced for $V_1 = -V_2$ and the CAR is enhanced for $V_1 = V_2$, in analogy with experiments on quantum dot devices~\cite{Bordin2023Tunable}.
 Note, however, that the latter experiments discuss the total current, which has a completely different behaviour as compared to the differential conductance measured in~\citep{Feng2025Long}.
 From the Eqs.~(\ref{eq1.1}-\ref{eq1.2}) we find for the two quantities related to the terminal 1:

-Eqs.~(\ref{eq2.1}-\ref{eq2.2}) show that if $T_{11}^{he}=0$, as in quantum dots in the regime of sequential tunneling~\cite{Bordin2023Tunable}, the CAR and ECT contributions in $I_1$ can indeed be separated by choosing the proper bias combination.
+Eqs.~(\ref{eq2.1}-\ref{eq2.2}) show that if $T_{11}^{he}=0$, an additional constraint on the scattering matrix relevant for quantum dots in the regime of sequential tunneling~\cite{Bordin2023Tunable}, the CAR and ECT contributions in $I_1$ can indeed be separated by choosing the proper bias combination.
 The $G_{12}$, however, is insensitive to the bias combination and the ECT/CAR competition holds in Eq.~(\ref{eq2.3}).
 This is natural, since during the $G_{12}$ measurement $V_1$ is fixed and only $V_2$ is varied, hence the bias correlation is lost.
-This shows that the hypothesis about the origin of the bias voltages impact on the non-local conductances raised in Ref.~\cite{Feng2025Long} is not justified and an alternative explanation of the data of Fig.~3 is due, which we give below.
+This shows that the hypothesis about the origin of the bias voltages impact on the non-local conductances raised in Ref.~\cite{Feng2025Long} is not justified and an alternative explanation of the data of Fig.~3 is due.
+We provide that explanation below.